a hermit for hire's manifestoes and suchlike

 Getting this done has done wonders for my mood.
 It's nice to have the garden to look forward to again, especially after weeks of snow hanging around from the last storm.
 Bring it.

-1 ಠ_ಠ2 2 That footnote is specifically for you.
-You know who you are.
-3 AND I bought it without giving money to the Fascist-supporting seed company that pops up when you search for it.
+3: AND I bought it without giving money to the Fascist-supporting seed company that pops up when you search for it.

 I’d like to blog more often and that’ll only happen by starting somewhere, so here we are… starting.
 Simply going to dwell just some reflections on the year past and the year to come.
 Easy, right?
 Eh, maybe not but I still feel compelled to throw some actual human-made content out on in an increasingly AI-poisoned world.